jackbullen/mslh-pydevguide-labs/README.md

 ## Rest of guide

 I have decided to mainly focus on the lab notebooks in this repo.
-It is straightforward going integrating the last notebook here with the Backend provided in the original guide.
+It is straightforward integrating the last notebook here with the Backend provided in the original guide.

 ![architecture](https://github.com/jackbullen/mslh-pydevguide-labs/assets/37254717/61a0cec6-4ec9-4859-bff4-ccbe7ea0c408)